 Once again, there is no way to undo this, so I strongly recommend making a backup ahead of time, just in case you change your mind.

-Log into your hosting account and navigate to wherever you manage your databases.
+Log into your hosting account and navigate to wherever you manage your A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More.
 In cPanel, you’ll want to click “MySQL Databases” under the “Databases” section.